khandaker-abid/raptors-voting-analysis/README.md

 A: No - all data files are committed to the repository.
 Just clone and run the preprocessing script.

 **Q: How long does preprocessing take?**
-A: ~21 seconds.
+A: ~30 seconds total.
 All data files are cached for instant loading.

 **Q: Can I use different states?**
 A: Yes - edit `preprocessing/config.json` and modify state lists in the frontend code.